sanazia999-beep/portfolio/README.md

 * Go to "Settings" tab at the top of the repo page
 * Click "Pages" in the left-hand column
-* Under "Source", choose "Deploy from a branch"
+* Under "Source", choose "Deploy from a branch" (this should already be set)
 * Under "Branch", choose "master" and " / (root)", then click "Save"

 That's it, your page will now be deployed to the web and in about 30 seconds it will be live at the URL https://\<yourGitHubUsername\>.github.io/portfolio.
 You can follow the progress of your deployment by clicking the "Actions" tab at the top of the repository page.